 Apart from Springholm and Crocketford most towns and villages have now been bypassed on the A75 going South, this is not the case on the A77 as the road still passes through Cairnryan, Ballantrae, Lendalfoot, Girvan, Kirkoswald, Maybole and Minishant.
 Maybole is a particular pinch point where delays are common when HGV traffic meets in the centre of the town.
+I understand a bypass is at the planning and tender stage but it is extremely disappointing, and short-sighted, to learn that the planned bypass will not be built to dual carriageway standard.

-Freight traffic is a major part of our business with a significant proportion of our weekly freight volume moving between Scotland and Northern Ireland.
+Freight traffic is a major part of our ferry business with a significant proportion of our weekly freight volume moving between Scotland and Northern Ireland.
 This is mostly retail traffic (M&S, ASDA, Tesco, Argos and numerous others) originating mostly from Retail Distribution Centres in the central belt and bound directly for stores in Northern Ireland.
 This is mainly 'just-in-time' traffic which is very time sensitive with tight delivery deadlines.
 Other non-retail traffic also uses the A77 which is not so time sensitive although deadlines are still tight and the old adage, 'you are only making money when the wheels are turning', still applies.